LadyMalande/rdf-to-csv.github.io/converter.md

 ---
 How to use the RDFtoCSV Converter:
 - 1) Upload the RDF file from your local storage OR provide a URL.
-- 2) [OPTIONAL] Choose how many tables you want to convert the RDF data into.
+- 2) Choose how many tables you want to convert the RDF data into.
-- 3) [OPTIONAL] Click on "More parameters..." button if you want to customize the conversion more.
+- 3) [CURRENTLY UNAVAILABLE][OPTIONAL] Click on "More parameters..." button if you want to customize the conversion more.
-- 4) Click "Convert & Donwload" button.
+- 4) Click "Convert & Download" button.
 You are set!
 Please be informed that the conversion might take some time.
 Smaller files are returned in approximately 20 seconds, larger ones can take up to minutes.

 <form id="rdfandconfiguration" action="https://rdf-to-csvw.onrender.com/rdftocsvw" method="post">